French Prepositions

 Huit élèves sur dix ont réussi à l'examen.

-Eight students out of 10 had passed the test.
+Eight students out of ten had passed the test.

 Nous partirons dans une semaine.